eerorant/voting-hub/README.md

 [Voting hub](https://tsoha-votinghub.herokuapp.com/)

 ### Using the website
 Create a room and share the url with your friends!
 Anyone can submit questions and vote on them.
-Right now you can vote as many times as you want, but that will change in the future so that one user gets one vote.
+You only get one vote per question.
+When you create a room, you get admin rights in that room, that allow you to remove inappropriate comments.
 You can use the username "john" and password "pass" or create your own user.
 Go to /rooms/*room_name* to go to a room.

 ### Database diagram